Paper Doll (novel)

-Paper Doll is the 20th Spenser novel by Robert B. Parker.
+Paper Doll is the 20th Spenser novel by Robert B. Parker, published on May 1, 1993.
 The story follows the Boston-based PI Spenser as he tries to solve the apparently random killing of the well-regarded wife of a local businessman.

 Plot

 The novel's hero is Spenser, a private investigator in Boston.
 Spenser, who served as an infantryman in the 1st Infantry Division during the Korean War and as a former State trooper, is hired by Boston aristocrat Loudon Tripp to investigate his wife's murder, and Spenser soon uncovers upper-class scandals and a corpse who might not be dead after all.